swaxi/GEOL-QMAPS/README.md

 Uploading and processing of the legacy database as a shapefile. <br>
 Processing involves applying an arbitrary threshold to a similarity score calculated by the [*fuzzywuzzy* stringmatching library](https://github.com/seatgeek/fuzzywuzzy), after constructing a thesaurus of similar terms.
 The latter approach is exemplified in Joshi et al. ([2021](https://gmd.copernicus.org/articles/14/6711/2021/gmd-14-6711-2021.html)).

-> [!CAUTION]
-> *If the legacy database shapefile contains a **Geometry** field with geometry information for point entities, this field must be deleted before importing the shapefile.* <br>
-> *Otherwise, a bug is triggered in Step 2 that prevents proper retrieval of all legacy fields.*
-> *This bug will be fixed in the next release of the template.*

 #### *Step 2*
 User-supervised validation of the proposed indexing of fields and values during Step 2. <br>
 The user can check and correct mismatches and, if necessary, discard values or columns from the existing field database being processed (different sub-tabs for column names, rock names, and structural data). <br>
 A colour code assists in identifying potential mismatches.

-> [!CAUTION]
-> *When importing lineation data, ensure that the legacy database includes a **Kinematics** column with values restricted to: Dextral-slip, Sinistral-slip, Reverse-slip, Normal-slip, Low-angle detachment, Unknown.* <br>
-> *This column must be assigned to **Structures – Kinematics** in the Database Fields table of Step 2.* <br>
-> *If kinematic information is not available or there is no kinematics associated to the entity, set the default value in the input file to **Unknown**.
-Otherwise, the plugin will not populate this field, causing some entities to remain invisible on the map display after import (even though they are correctly imported).* <br>
-> *This bug will be fixed in the next release of the template.*

 #### *Step 3*
 Generation of output QGIS layers as scratch temporary layers, once data import is validated.